 Trust Wallet is an all-in-one mobile cryptocurrency wallet that allows users to do more than just store and transfer cryptocurrencies.

-In this review, I will talk about various topics that will help you get started with Trust Wallet such as Trust Wallet fees, supported coins, staking cryptocurrencies and using Trust Wallet DApp Browser.
+In this review, we will talk about various topics that will help you get started with Trust Wallet such as Trust Wallet fees, supported coins, staking and using Trust Wallet DApp Browser.

 Trust Wallet fees